jimasuen/lnbits-webhook-example/README.md

         die(header('HTTP/1.0 415 Unsupported Media Type'));
     }

-    // Log content to a file to inspect it to see the values of the object file_put_contents('object.txt', print_r($object, true));
+    // Log content to a file to inspect it to see the values of $object.
+This would give you the opportunity to see what you want to process.
+Don't forget to comment out or delete the part when you're done. file_put_contents('object.txt', print_r($object, true));

     //In this example, I'm storing the checking_id into a variable.